evaloaeza/evaloaeza.github.io/teaching.md

 # :woman_teacher: Teaching

 ### Lecturer at University of Houston
-- Principles of Microeconomics, (Undergraduate), Summer 2022
+- Principles of Macroeconomics, (Undergraduate), Summer 2022

 ### Teaching Assistant at University of Houston
 - Empirical Industrial Organization (Undergraduate), Spring 2022